International Director, Africa Area

 For Andrew, the inspiration behind his unwavering commitment to the mission is seeing the local community have the opportunity to control their own economic futures by planting millions of trees with their own hands.

-As Co-Directors, Andrew and his wife, Alex both know that the strength of Eden is the people and their drive to build a better future.
-As they start new projects in each new nation, they build teams and programs, taking on all challenges, including desperate poverty, decimated forests, washed-out roads, extreme weather, pythons, lions - and those fence-eating elephants.
+As Director, Andrew knows that the strength of Eden is the people and their drive to build a better future.
+As he starts new projects in each new nation, he builds teams and programs, taking on all challenges, including desperate poverty, decimated forests, washed-out roads, extreme weather, pythons, lions - and those fence-eating elephants.

 "It's mind-blowing to me to think about all the jobs we're creating through planting trees and working in the nurseries.
 We've seen new shops pop up in the villages.
 We've seen families build living structures," he says.
 "It all starts with working with the community to find people who might otherwise be overlooked and connect them to opportunities at Eden."Andrew Kinzer